haarismemon/argupedia/README.md

 # Debatably

 The following instructions have been written to run on the Windows operating system.
+If viewing this file on a notepad application, please ignore the ``` notations for the commands.

 You must have Node installed on your machine.
 To install Node, go to the following link and download the MSI installer for Windows: https://nodejs.org/en/
 -   To confirm that npm package manager has been correctly installed, run the following in a command prompt: